 The best thing to do at the Pictured Rocks National Lakeshore is anything and everything to do with nature.
 Teach your kids how to skip a rock on Lake Superior, or make a game out of finding Michigan wildflowers to smell.
 Make your kids fall in love with the great outdoors by taking a serene night hike under the stars.

 Find a waterfall and listen to the burbling of it as it crashes to the ground.
-Make sure to take many photos while you’re here, of both the scenery and of your kids.
+Make sure to take many photos while you’re here, you’ll want to remember this trip.

 PRO-TIP: With 42 miles of national lakeshore to explore, chances are good that you’ll need a rest from the hiking.
-Head over to Munising and catch a Pictured Rocks Boat Tour, where you’ll see catch even more amazing views of these breathtaking sandstone cliffs and create lifelong memories for your kids.
+Head over to Munising and catch a Pictured Rocks Boat Tour, where you’ll see catch even more amazing views of these breathtaking sandstone cliffs.

 Must-DO Marquette : BEST Things to Do in Marquette, MI